-I could write about my whole experience at the Harry Styles show, but to spare you, I won’t – even though it was life-changing, transcendental, and one of the happiest nights of my life.
-I’m actually here because I really want to talk about what the songs “Girl Crush” and “If I Could Fly” mean to me.
+I could write about my whole experience at the Harry Styles show, but to spare you, I won’t – It was life-changing, transcendental, and one of the happiest nights of my life – but I’m actually here because I really want to talk about what the songs “Girl Crush” and “If I Could Fly” mean to me.

-“Girl Crush” is a song performed by Little Big Town and released in December 2014.
+“Girl Crush” is a song performed by Little Big Town, released in December 2014.
 It dominated every kind of country music chart.
 I remember it being on the radio at any given second.
 When I first heard that song a few years ago, I remember thinking how genius it was.
-It was the first time I had ever encountered a song, where a girl was jealous of another girl because she had the guy, but stated in a way that was unique – The speaker doesn’t only wish she had the guy for herself, but even more she wishes she was that other girl and not herself.
-I think that part of the lyrics is what made me latch on to this song so deeply.
+It was the first time I had ever encountered a song, where a girl was jealous of another girl because she had the guy, but stated in a way that was unique .
+She doesn’t only wish she had the guy for herself, but even more she wishes she was that other girl and not herself … Which, if you think about it, is profound … and sad.

 The song became so popular that the radio played it too much, and I knew a lot of people who flat out said they hated the song and its concept altogether.
 I would roll my eyes.
-If you ask Little Big Town or any country radio host, I’m sure they’d say this song is obviously about love and jealousy.
-To me, however, I was translating the song into a message of self-worthlessness, but not one that was making me cry over that kind of feeling.
-It just made me feel like I wasn’t alone.
+If you ask Little Big Town or any country radio host, I’m sure they’d say this song is obviously about love and jealousy, but it meant something different to me.
+I was translating the song into a message of self-worthlessness, but not one that was making me cry over that kind of feeling.
+It was just something that made me feel like I wasn’t alone.

-My high school experience was weird, rough, and long, and I’m sure it probably sounds abrupt to just throw this out there, but I would truly be lying if I said I never thought about drowning myself or falling asleep at night hoping I wouldn’t see morning or just seriously praying that I would wake up being anyone else except me.
-I was dealing with depression and struggling with body image issues and eating, all of which had been ongoing things for a pretty long time.
+My teenage experience was weird, rough, and long, and I’m sure it probably sounds abrupt to just throw this out there, but I would be lying if I said I never thought about drowning myself or falling asleep at night hoping I wouldn’t see morning or just seriously praying that I would wake up being anyone else except me.
+I was struggling with issues that had been ongoing things for a pretty long time.
 It wasn’t new to me.
-Wishing I could look or be like other girls wasn’t new to me either and not just because there was ever a guy involved, but just because I wanted to be the way she did and that was it, and only then, finally, would someone, anyone, love me just as much as they would the next person.
+Wishing I could look or be like other girls wasn’t new to me either and not because there was ever a guy involved, but just because I wanted to be the way she did and that was it, and only then, finally, would someone, anyone, love me just as much as they would the next person.

 So I guess the backstory I’m trying to tell here is … I pretty much hated myself.

-I loved country music and no matter who laughed about it, I never changed what I loved about music for anyone’s approval, but I was doing a lot to myself and to my body to try and change me as much as I possibly could.
+I loved country music.
+It helped me a lot through that time, and no matter who laughed about it, I never changed what I loved about music for anyone’s approval, but I was doing a lot to myself and to my body to try and change me as much as I possibly could.
 I’m not saying the song was triggering for me because it wasn’t.
 In a way, I actually felt understood.
 It was a song that made me emotional, but in a way so different than how it was meant to mean.
 I really connected to it back then.
 It was sort of healing for me hearing my thoughts sang and spoken out loud like that.
 There was someone out there who wrote that.
 People felt that.
 They thought that, and that meant I wasn’t the only one who did.

 We have always supported One Direction here – that’s not news.
 So, I can tell you that I remember exactly when Harry Styles came out with his version of “Girl Crush.”
 I was at lunch alone, and then I saw on Twitter that he had released it on Spotify.
-I played it, and started crying.
-By that time, I was praising Harry Styles already for the sound he came out with on his debut album, but then the fact that he chose this song to cover and sing was everything to me.
+I played it, started crying, and then found it more than impossible to finish eating my cheeseburger.
+I was praising Harry Styles already for the classic rock sound he came out with on his debut album, but then the fact that he chose this song to cover was everything to me.
 I remember picking up my phone and looking at it with blurred vision because of tears.

 Now it’s July 2018, and Harry Styles is singing “If I Could Fly” in front of me.
 Undoubtedly, the song that was there for me on lonely late nights and too-rushed early mornings and in the car with me on a long drive when no one else was.
-Simply put – One of my favorite One Direction songs ever.
+Simply put – One of my favorite song One Direction has ever made.

 I told myself I wasn’t going to cry that night which was a stupid thing to promise myself, except that I really was doing okay.
 I was happy and alive and happy to be alive.
+For once in my life.
 Until he got to the line, “Pain gets hard, but now you’re here and I … don’t … feel … a … thing ..”

 I audio recorded this part of the show.
 You can hear me sobbing.

-The tears came out of me.
+The tears fell out of me.
 The “For when you’re lonely,” the “Forget who are,” the “I’m missing half of me,” the way Harry sings “I can feel your heart inside of mine,” and the way the arena sings, “I feel it,” back to him.
 It wrecked me, but only because hearing it right there in front of you in a place where you finally felt like you belong meant so much more … and God, what a safe place he made for us.
 There were so many times this song brought me down from a panic attack and so many times that song filled my heart with hope when there wasn’t any to begin with, and that was the first time I was taking in seeing him sing it in front of me.
-I started to cry .. and if you can cry tears of joy, gratitude, and relief all at once, then that’s exactly what I did.
+I started to cry .. and if it’s possible to cry tears of joy, gratitude, and relief all at the same time, then that’s exactly what I did.